ayushgovil21/mmt-booking/README.md

 Assumption:

-There won't be more than 1 stop between a source and a destination.
+1)There won't be more than 1 stop between a source and a destination.

-Booking with both Flight and bus together from one source to one destination with stops won't be populated in the cheapest route possible list.
+2)Booking with both Flight and bus together from one source to one destination with stops won't be populated in the cheapest route possible list.

 Features